thought-machine/spot-interruption-exporter/README.md

 # spot-interruption-notifier
 Publishes a prometheus metric `interruption_events_total` whenever a spot instance has been interrupted.

+The app depends on existing infrastructure before it can be ran.
+This lives under `infra/gcp`.

+The app can be expanded to support other cloud providers, but currently is only built for GCP.

 ## Config

 The app reads in a config file from `$CONFIG_PATH` with the structure below.